Here are 14 things you should do if you have been assaulted at work.

 14. Contact a specialist Assault at Work Compensation Solicitor.

 We would suggest this, wouldn’t we?
 But we at Truth Legal don’t draft wills, convey houses, deal with divorces nor prepare Terms and Conditions: we are workplace lawyers.
 You should instruct lawyers who understand what your job was like and how the assault could have been prevented.
-At Truth Legal you can have a free, confidential and no-obligation consultation with a specialist violence at work lawyer, who will set out all your options.
+If you have been assaulted at work, you can have a confidential and no-obligation consultation with a specialist assault at work lawyer, who will set out all your options.